Joy and Eric’s folk music and dance background

 Joy has always loved singing from a child.
 Some of my earliest memories are of sitting on the swing that my father built me when I was under school age, about four years, and singing singing and swinging.
 I remember hoping that I would not forget these songs when I was older.
 I remember the first National Song Book come into being .

 Eric's early folk history was entirely on the dance side.
 Eric's mother Amy ran a folk dance club in Twickenham.
 She had danced in Devon prior to the war in her youth.
 Eric went with his brother Owen to her weekly club when we were young teenagers.
-The members were mostly ladies (after the war there were many ladies on their own), and the programme included fairly difficult Playford dances.
+The members were mostly ladies (after the war there were many ladies on their own), and the programme included fairly difficult dances such as those from the Playford books.
 For music they worked from 78 rpm records of course.
 There were some dances for which they could not find records, so one lady who had a spare small accordion gave it to me and I was told “Please play the one that goes like this....”, and hummed the tune.
 I'd had no musical history before that, but then spent 2 years learning and watching my Mathematics teacher Mr Blandford.
 He played accordion for the school Country Dancing.
 I was amazed at what he did on the buttons with his left hand.
 After a couple of years I managed to play for a dance without breaking down.
-As well as the weekly club, Mum would rent a large school hall and run a public dance once a year with visiting caller and band.
-As mummy's boy I was allowed to sit in at the back of the bands and digest their tunes.
-Living near to London, Mum and I were regular visitors to the EFDSS (English Folk Dance and Song Society) headquarters at Cecil Sharp House near Regent's Park, and I met other musicians and dancers there.
+As well as the weekly club, Mum would rent a large school hall and run a public dance once or twice a year with visiting caller and band.
+As mummy's boy I was allowed to sit in at the back of the bands and absorb their tunes.
+Living near to London, Mum and I were regular visitors to the EFDSS (English Folk Dance and Song Society) headquarters at Cecil Sharp House near Regent's Park, and I met other nationally known musicians and dancers there.